geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The fatal pledge thou canst not yield to ber."

 " I will !" the king in eager transport said,
-And o'er his form a milder lustre play'd :
+And o'er his form a milder lustre play'd:

 book v.
 STROM BOLL 235

 " Well pleased I yield, uor deem caprice or pride,
-" Sweet maid ! to thee so long the gift denied ;
+" Sweet maid ! to thee so long the gift denied;
 " O'er my rash vow propitious fates prevail,
 " I pause no more, Alonzo, thine the Veil!
 " Restore it to those lovely locks, and may